-Office of Policy and External Affairs - Enforcement
+Office of Policy and International Affairs - Enforcement

 The Enforcement Team's mission is to improve intellectual property protection and enforcement domestically and abroad.
 Since the rights granted by a U.S. patent extend only throughout the territory of the United States and have no effect in a foreign country, an inventor who wishes patent protection in other countries must apply for a patent in each of the other countries or in regional patent offices.
 Almost every country has its own patent law, and a person desiring a patent in a particular country must make an application for patent in that country, in accordance with the requirements of that country.

 - 2008 International Law Enforcement IP Crime Conference - Halifax, Nova Scotia

 - World Customs Organization IPR strategic Group